ansible-collections/overview/collection_requirements.rst

 Repository name
 ---------------

-For collections under ansible-collections the repo SHOULD be named ``NAMESPACE.COLLECTION``
+For collections under ansible-collections the repository SHOULD be named ``NAMESPACE.COLLECTION``.

+For collections created for working with a particular entity, they should contain the entity name, for example ``community.mysql``.

+We should avoid:
+* too long FQCN names: try to make it compact but clear
+* nested namespaces if this is not really necessary, especially namespaces with repetitive parts

 Branch name and configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~